Local Democracy Reporter

 Salaries starting from £22,000 per annum

-As part of a UK-wide ground-breaking initiative between the BBC and regional publishers, we are seeking to recruit two Local Democracy Reporters based in Stoke, initially for a two year period.
+As part of a UK-wide ground-breaking initiative between the BBC and regional publishers, we are seeking to recruit a Local Democracy Reporter based in the Black Country, initially for a two-year period.

 About the Scheme: